-Before I get to my rant, I should put up the CADAVER DOG REPORT… for reference:
+Before the rant, the CADAVER DOG (AKA “murder dogs”) REPORT for reference:

 On May 6, 2017, I searched the property at as requested by Mr. Jayden Brant.
 I searched using my two Shepard dogs, both previously certified in human remains detection.